ccss-rs/nlp-101/README.md

-# nlp_101_workshop
+# Natural Language Processing 101 Workshop Materials

-Natural Language Processing 101 Workshop Materials
+Welcome to the NLP 101 offered by the Cornell Center of Social Sciences!